ligolang/ligo/tools/ligo-syntax-highlighting/README.md

 Ligo Syntax Highlighting
 ===
-A tool to create syntax highlighting for CameLIGO, JsLIGO and PascaLIGO.
+A tool to create syntax highlighting for CameLIGO and JsLIGO.

 Usage
 ---
-Change one of the definition files, CameLIGO.ml, JsLIGO.ml and PascaLIGO.ml, as needed.
+Change one of the definition files, CameLIGO.ml and JsLIGO.ml as needed.

 Run the following command: